backdrop-contrib/reference/README.md

 # Reference
 Defines a field type to let entities referencing other entites in Backdrop.

-Note: this module is currently under development and should not be used on any production sites.

 ### Current status:

-Autocomple widget does not work, and needs to be changed to use new entity type bundle combos.
+This module is currently under development and should not be used on any production sites.

 ### Completed: